klietzau280/coupon-analysis/README.md

 - **Businesses**: Higher conversion rates and better customer relationships
 - **The system**: Less noise, more signal

-The difference between 30% and 71% acceptance isn't just better targeting—it's understanding that context and behavior matter more than demographics alone.
+The difference between 30% and 71% acceptance comes from understanding that context and behavior matter more than demographics alone.

 ## Technical Note

 This analysis uses data from the UCI Machine Learning Repository, collected via Amazon Mechanical Turk.
 The dataset contains 12,684 driving scenarios with detailed information about driver characteristics, contextual factors, and coupon acceptance decisions.
 Analysis was performed using Python (pandas, matplotlib, seaborn) in Jupyter Notebook, with statistical testing to validate findings.

----

 **Project Status**: Complete analysis demonstrating data cleaning, exploratory analysis, statistical testing, and visualization skills.
 All code and findings available in the Jupyter notebook.